neilellis/easydeploy/README.md

 ## 5. Continuous Deployment

-Continuous deployment is integral to easydeploy, it will assume that you're trying to do this if you're app has `export EASYDEPLOY_STATE="stateless"` set in the `ed.sh`file.
+Continuous deployment is integral to easydeploy, it will assume that you're trying to do this if you're app has `export EASYDEPLOY_STATE="stateless"` set in the `ezd.sh`file.
 If it doesn't have this value set then we treat it as stateful and do not attempt to rebuild it automatically.
 Stateless apps are always preferable as gradually accrued unwanted or unexpected state can be deleted at any time.

 **TRY TO MAKE ALL YOUR APPS STATELESS, EXCEPT YOUR ACTUAL DATABASE**